keptn/lifecycle-toolkit/docs/docs/getting-started/metrics.md

 1. [Set up the cluster](#set-up-the-cluster)
-   by creating a local Kubernetes cluster, installing an instance of Prometheus to use as a data source, and installing Kepn on the cluster.
+   by creating a local Kubernetes cluster, installing an instance of Prometheus to use as a data source, and installing Keptn on the cluster.
 1. [Configure Keptn for your metrics](#configure-keptn-for-your-metrics)
    by defining custom resources
-   for eacm data provider and each piece of data you use.
+   for each data provider and each piece of data you use.
 1. Run the metrics

 If you want to create your own cluster to run this exercise,